ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

   Elaborate on example of this from previous work: examining hemoglobin on curve on an individual level and seeing the discrepancies from real life that would also be present in a model that doesn't go to the level of detail we do in microsim.

+  Another example I'll use in this section is the PRL project: family structure (if something like this is available at all in a comparmental model, then it is only reported in a much more aggregated way.)
+Connect this directly to the data requirements disadvantage: even with the very detailed ACS data, simulating realistic family structures is a big challenge!

 Disadvantages of microsimulation
 ++++++++++++++++++++++++++++++++